Brevort Township, Michigan

-Brevort Township is a civil township of Mackinac County in the U.S. state of Michigan.
+Brevort Township (/brɛˈvɔːrt/ breh-VORT) is a civil township of Mackinac County in the U.S. state of Michigan.
 As of the 2020 census, the population was 502, down from 594 in 2010.

 The township was named after Henry Brevort (or Brevoort), a surveyor assigned to subdivide the area in 1845.
 Most of the township land is within the eastern portion of the Hiawatha National Forest.
 The township includes part of the Mackinac Wilderness.

 Geography

 The township is in central Mackinac County, bordered to the west and south by Moran Township and to the east by St. Ignace Township.
 It is bordered to the north by Trout Lake Township in Chippewa County.
 According to the U.S. Census Bureau, Brevort Township has a total area of 98.84 sqmi, of which 92.48 sqmi are land and 6.36 sqmi (6.43%) are water.

 Highway M-123 passes diagonally southeast–northwest through the township, and U.S. Route 2 and Interstate 75 are just outside of the township boundaries to the south and east.